Chas McCormick Preview, Player Props: Astros vs. Rangers

-On Tuesday, Chas McCormick (.313 on-base percentage in past 10 games, 53 points below season-long percentage) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 8:05 PM ET.
+The Houston Astros, including Chas McCormick (.386 slugging percentage in past 10 games, including no home run), battle starter Max Scherzer and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a double and an RBI) against the Rangers.
+In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Rangers.

 Chas McCormick Game Info & Props vs. the Rangers